Enjoy impressionism!

 What is Impressionism?

-A key question of this website is: were all the 57 partakers of the ‘impressionist’ expositions from 1874-1886 impressionists?
-In the answers I will discern between Impressionism as a painting style and as an art-movement.
+A key question of this website is: were the 57 partakers of the ‘impressionist’ expositions from 1874-1886 impressionists?
+In the answers I will discern between Impressionism as a painting style and ‘impressionism’ as a broader art-movement.
 The answers on this question you will find in the left (or bottom) menu.
 More info on Impressionism you will find in the top menu and the sub-menus.

 The Salon and other exhibitions: